tml/wcm-io/maven/plugins/nodejs-maven-plugin/src/site/markdown/index.md

-NodeJS Maven Plugin
+Node.js Maven Plugin
 ===================

 This plugin is based on https://github.com/ClearboxSystems/NodeJsMaven.

-Wraps the nodejs executables (nodejs and npm) in a maven plugin.
+Wraps the [Node.js](http://nodejs.org/) executables (nodejs and npm) in a maven plugin.
 Provides following configuration options:

 - installation directory for nodes and npm (java.tmp.dir per default)
 - version for nodejs and npm